Testing

 Writing Tests

-A test file is a normal .mino file that requires the framework and defines tests:
+A test file is a normal .clj file that requires the framework and defines tests:

 (deftest addition